-Benefits Description Benefits Description You pay After the calendar year deductible Urgent care facility High Option Standard Option Outpatient medical services and supplies billed by an urgent care facility In-network: \$35 (no deductible) In-network: \$35; \$0 copay applies for the first two urgent care visits for Note: This applies only to urgent care facilities, not providers that offer urgent care or after-hours services.
-Out-of-network: 25% of the Plan allowance and any difference between children under 18, after which the \$35 copay applies (no deductible) our allowance and the billed amount (calendar year deductible applies) Out-of-network: 35% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Lab, X-ray and other diagnostic tests High Option Standard Option Tests, such as: • Blood tests In-network: Nothing (no deductible) In-network: 15% of the Plan allowance (no deductible) • Urinalysis Out-of-network: 25% of the Plan allowance and Out-of-network: 35% of Non-routine Pap tests any difference between the Plan allowance and PathologyProstate-Specific Antigen (PSA) tests our allowance and the billed amount any difference between our allowance and the Note: If your in-network billed amount provider uses an out-of- network lab, we will pay out-of-network benefits for lab charges.
+Benefits Description pay · year deductible Urgent care facility High Option Standard Option Outpatient medical services and supplies billed by an urgent care facility In-network: \$30 (no deductible) In-network: \$30; \$0 copay applies for the first two urgent care visits for Note: This applies only to urgent care facilities, not providers that offer urgent care or after-hours services.
+Out-of-network: 35% of the Plan allowance and any difference between our allowance and the children under 18, after which the \$30 copay applies (no deductible) billed amount (calendar year deductible applies) Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Lab, X-ray and other diagnostic tests High Option Standard Option Tests, such as: • Blood tests In-network: Nothing (no deductible) In-network: 15% of the Plan allowance (no deductible) Urinalysis Non-routine Pap tests Out-of-network: 35% of the Plan allowance and Out-of-network: 40% of Pathology any difference between our allowance and the the Plan allowance and any difference between Prostate-Specific Antigen (PSA) tests billed amount Note: If your in-network our allowance and the billed amount provider uses an out-of- network lab, we will pay out-of-network benefits for lab charges.
 Note: If your in-network provider uses an out-of-network lab, we will pay out-of-network benefits for lab charges.
-Tests, such as: In-network: 10% of the Plan allowance In-network: 15% of the Plan allowance X-rays Non-routine mammograms Out-of-network: 25% of Out-of-network: 35% of Double contrast barium enemas the Plan allowance and the Plan allowance and • Ultrasound any difference between our allowance and the any difference between our allowance and the Electrocardiogram and EEG billed amount billed amount Specialized diagnostic genetic testing and screening (preauthorization required for genetic testing) Note: If your in-network provider uses an out-of- Note: If your in-network provider uses an out-of- Note: Benefits are available for specialized diagnostic genetic testing and genetic screenings when it is medically necessary to diagnose and/or manage a patient's existing medical condition.
+Tests, such as: In-network: 10% of the Plan allowance In-network: 15% of the Plan allowance • X-rays Out-of-network: 35% of Non-routine mammogramsDouble contrast barium enemas the Plan allowance and Out-of-network: 40% of the Plan allowance and Ultrasound any difference between our allowance and the any difference between Electrocardiogram and EEG billed amount our allowance and the billed amount Specialized diagnostic genetic testing and screening (preauthorization required for genetic testing) Note: If your in-network provider uses an out-of-network lab, imaging Note: If your in-network provider uses an out-of- Note: Benefits are available for specialized diagnostic genetic testing and genetic screenings when it is medically necessary to diagnose and/or manage a patient's existing medical condition.
 Medical necessity is determined by the plan using evidence-based medicine.
-Benefits are not provided for genetic panels when some or all of the tests included in the panel are experimental or investigational or are not medically necessary. network lab, imaging facility or radiologist, we will pay out-of-network benefits for lab and radiology charges. network lab, imaging center or radiologist, we will pay out-of-network benefits for lab and radiology charges.
+Benefits are not provided for genetic panels when some or all of the tests included in the panel are experimental or investigational or are not medically necessary. facility or radiologist, we will pay out-of-network benefits for lab and radiology charges. network lab, imaging center or radiologist, we will pay out-of-network benefits for lab and radiology charges.